aralisza/anth1101/Quiz3/Lakota_Culture.md

         * harbinger of end of the culture
     * one time when large groups of lakota get together
         * celebrate being lakota
-    * when people are in crisis, they make vows
+    * when people are in crisis, they make vows to higher power
         * if I get through this, I will do the sundance
-        * pierce though skin
+        * pierce though skin using skewers, making a sacrifice
     * in 20th centuries, missionaries made sundance illegal
         * ensured the survival of the sundance because of the lengths they had to go to do it
-        * now more of protest than celebrating being lakota
+        * now also protest in addition celebrating being lakota
+        * tribal identity - whole tribe gathers
 * smudging
     * burn braided grass, let smoke wash over you
     * not necessarily organized, it happens all the time